Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Apiaceae

 Hemlock is often quite a tall plant: it can occasionally reach head height.
 Because all parts of this umbellifer are so poisonous, the hollow stems should under no circumstances be used to make peashooters.
 The flowers appear in June and July.

-The plants on this page were photographed in West Wales in June.
+The plants on this page were photographed in West Wales and Ireland in June.